 You can find examples of the support JHHHT provides here.

 We are a Registered Charity, conforming to all legal and regulatory requirements.

 The Charity is run by a group of six Trustees who ensure that the Aim of JHHHT is being effectively met.
 The Trustees meet on a regular basis to receive reports on how our funds are being used and to plan fundraising activities.

-You can see the Trust’s latest Annual Report and Accounts here
+Contact us if you wish to see the latest Annual Report and Account